 An Introduction to PVA Glue and its Uses

-It might seem like PVA glue is a special type of adhesive and it’s quite understandable for you to think that.
-But the fact of the matter is that PVA glue appears just like any other glue that you can get at your local crafts store.
+It might seem like PVA glue one of several types of glue used in woodworking.
+The fact of the matter is that PVA glue appears just like any other glue that you can get at your local crafts store.
 The keyword there being “appears”.
 While PVA glue might look like your standard glue, it is actually quite different when it comes to its quality as an adhesive.

 Different Types of PVA Glue

 There are different types of PVA glue available and it is important to understand each type starting your project to avoid any issues moving forward.